oeperkins20/backstroke-markdown/README.md

 5.  **Switching arms**

-   - Perform steps 3 and 4 with your left arm.
+   - Now perform steps 3 and 4 with your left arm.
    - Bring your right hand up out of the water thumb first and reach it back over your head.

 6. **Swimming a lap**